-You spend hours and hours painting up your 40K army, so keeping it protected makes perfect sense.
-Enter foam trays for Warhammer 40K – the easy way to protect your models.
+You spend hours and hours painting up your Warhammer 40K army, so keeping it protected makes perfect sense.
+Enter foam trays and cases for Warhammer 40K – the easy way to protect your models.

-Below I’ll go over various companies that make foam trays for 40K and let you decide which one works best for you.
+Below I’ll go over various companies that make foam trays and cases for 40K and let you decide which one works best for you.

 These are the big trays that fit into the P.A.C.K bags that Battle Foam offers, like the PACK 720.
 Also, these are pluck trays.

 You can snag a 15.5 x 12 x 1 inch tray at a good price considering how much you can fit into it.

 Speaking of the P.A.C.K bags, you could also go that route and snag a bag with the foam trays in it.
 The P.A.C.K 720 is a very popular bag that Battle Foam carries.

 This bag has trays that are 15.5 x 12 inches in size and with the following thicknesses:

 - 2 x 1.5 inch trays

 - 2 x 3 inch tray